earthlab/earthlab.github.io/org/earth-analytics/week-2.md

     * Create a plot of stream discharge from 1986 to 2016 using `ggplot()`.
     * Create a plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013

+Note: If you did the challenge activities, you have already created these plots.

 Be sure to:

 * LABEL all plots clearly.
 This includes a title, x and y axis labels
-* Be sure to write [clean code](/course-materials/earth-analytics/week-2/write-clean-code-with-r/).
+* Write [clean code](/course-materials/earth-analytics/week-2/write-clean-code-with-r/).
 This includes comments that document / describe the steps you take in your code and clean syntax following <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Wickham's style guide.</a>
+* Convert date fields as appropriate

 #### Report Write Up